 This chapter summarizes the preliminary analyses completed on the data recovered from the first field season at the Gallagher Homesite (20CX201) on Beaver Island.
 By examining syncretic processes in material culture, dietary changes, and uses of the built environment, this interdisciplinary and collaborative project investigates the ways in which Irish families continued traditions from their homeland, incorporated new cultural norms and practices, and otherwise navigated the multifaceted and ever-changing social landscapes in which they lived.
 Our ability to address our research questions was dependent upon recovering sufficient data to do so.
-Since a second field season of excavation is planned for this site in 2011, the following chapter summarizes our preliminary data and cursory interpretations to date.
-More detailed analyses will be undertaken following the 2011 field season, which will allow for more definitive interpretations of the lived experiences of the families who resided in this home.
+The following chapter summarizes our preliminary data and cursory interpretations for the 2010-2011 data.
+Analyses will be on-going as new sites are excavated to understand how the Gallagher homestead fits into the overall social, cultural, and economic experiences of life on the island.